lionmage/tungsten-types/README.md

 built-in operators.
 This also has the side benefit of making testing much faster using e.g. GroovyConsole (built into IntelliJ IDEA).
 Operator overloading has been applied to both vector and matrix types in addition to all numeric types.
 Per Groovy convention, Vector supports negative indexing for the [] operator.
+Continued fractions support the [] operator for indexing terms, although negative indexing only works for continued fractions that are finite (i.e., rational).

 **Note:** I had originally intended to include Groovy scripts and Categories in this project, but due to classpath limitations